pinecone-io/basic-operations-workshop/README.md

 please refer to [Pinecone Examples](https://docs.pinecone.io/page/examples).
 If you are interested in deep dives, refer to [Pinecone Learning Center](https://www.pinecone.io/learn/)

 ## [Lab #1](./lab1.ipynb)
 This is a simple lab that has the basics for setting environment variables, installing dependencies and working with the pinecone client.
 This lab uses dummy data.
+This lab introduces the following operations concepts:

+* Install the python pinecone grpc client
+* Leverage environment variables for pinecone client initialization
+* Index creation using a storage optimzed pod(s1)
+* Generate and upsert vectors with meta-data

 ## [Lab #2](./lab2.ipynb)
 This lab introduces the following operations concepts: